pvandervelde/zinger/engineering.md

 * Brakes + hold power for on the hill / when loading
 * Suspension for individual wheels.
 At 4.0 m/s hitting anything will be nasty because the swing arms are large with heavy weights at the end (the wheels + motors)
+  * Telescopic drive shafts exist.
+We might be able to create something like that ourselves
+    * Could have a rectangular shaft inside another rectangular shaft with sliders.
+As long as there are enough supports the torque should be transferred without issue.
+Also we don't necessarily care a lot about the amount of sliding friction because the wheel assembly has some weight and we're not expecting to have to change the ride height extremely quickly
 * System redundancy
 * Monitoring
 * Wheel slip detection